-Laura Kleinbaum is a Hell’s Kitchen-based theatre and television writer.
+Laura Kleinbaum (she/her) is a Los Angeles-based theatre and television writer.
 Her immersive pop/EDM musical Cleopatra (with collaborator Jeff Daye) premiered Off-Broadway at Chelsea Musical Hall this past fall–cast album coming soon!

 Laura has written scripts and songs for Emmy award winning and nominated shows on Netflix, Nickelodeon, Sprout, and Sesame Workshop/HBO, including Bubble Guppies, Butterbean’s Cafe, Esme & Roy, Colorforms, Rusty Rivets, Zoofari, Sprout House, Totems, and Made by Maddie.
 Currently, she develops new children’s properties for Silvergate Media, which she can’t describe, but she promises they are cool.